 A Guide to Craft Breweries in Philadelphia

-Heralded as one of the best beer cities in America by Clever, Philadelphia has a history that dates back to the 17th century when William Penn, the city’s founder, left detailed instructions for the construction of a brewhouse at his estate in Pennsbury, Bucks County.
-Breweries and malt houses were popular in the colony and the city was rapidly growing a national reputation for their suds, with Philadelphia beer drawing favorable comparisons to the time-honored ales of England.
-In fact, those amber-colored ales helped fuel the American Revolution.
-By 1793, Philly was making more beer than any other city in the nation.
+Philadelphia has a rich brewing history that dates back to the 17th century.
+William Penn, the city’s founder, left detailed instructions for constructing a brewhouse at his estate in Pennsbury, Bucks County.
+The city was rapidly growing a national reputation for its suds, with Philadelphia beer drawing favorable comparisons to the time-honored ales of England.
+By 1793, Philly made more beer than any other city nationwide.
+Below is a sampling of the many modern Philadelphia breweries operating within city limits.

 Yards Brewing

-• Taproom Experience: The space has a German beer hall feel, anchored by a funky main bar constructed from repurposed wooden bowling lanes.
-Towering steel brew tanks remind you this is Philly’s Brewery where communal tables and high-definition TVs make for the perfect Eagles game-day environment.
+Taproom Experience: The space has a German beer hall feel, anchored by a funky main bar constructed from repurposed wooden bowling lanes.
+Towering steel brew tanks remind you this is Philly’s Brewery, where communal tables and high-definition TVs make for the perfect Eagles game-day environment.

 Love City Brewing